Sometimes I just have a feeling of restlessness. There are other moments where I feel like there’s a load of bricks on my chest.

 With my office door shut and eyes closed, I listened to the guided meditation and felt intense positive energy.
 I suddenly began to find extra time throughout the day as a “booster” sessions for the afternoon.

-This intense positive energy really made me believe that I could conquer anxiety with mindfulness.
+This intense positive energy really made me believe that I could overcome anxiety with mindfulness.
 It was a feeling outside of anything I’ve experienced before.

 Step 2- Anxiety Tends to Have Its Roots in a Thought or Feeling

-We usually do not allow ourselves to experience our feelings and thoughts.
+I, for one, usually do not allow myself to experience my thoughts and feelings fully.
 The product is restlessness, heart palpitations, and essentially a fight or flight response.

-In part due to Aura, and not wanting to be a hypocrite, I forced myself to begin paying closer attention to my own body language.
+In part due to Aura, I forced myself to begin paying closer attention to my own body language.